yacebni/k8s-microproject/README.md

 ### Step 4 - Create and expose your first deployment

-1. Write a `deployment.yaml` file containing the information about your deployment
+1. Write a `deployment.yaml` file describing your deployment

 ```yaml
 apiVersion: apps/v1